The Spencer Sisters

 The Spencer Sisters is a Canadian drama television series that premiered January 29, 2023 on CTV.
 The series stars Lea Thompson and Stacey Farber as Victoria and Darby Spencer, respectively; a mother and daughter duo who are thrust into investigating crimes in their home town of Alder Bluffs.
 In May 2024, the series was cancelled after one season.

 Premise

-When her daughter Darby unexpectedly returns home (having resigned from her career as a police officer in protest of being overlooked), famed mystery novelist Victoria Spencer decides to finally pursue her dream of being a private detective.
+When her estranged daughter Darby unexpectedly returns home (having resigned from her career as a police officer in protest of being overlooked and learned her boyfriend was cheating on her), famed mystery novelist Victoria Spencer decides to finally pursue her dream of being a private detective.
 The two women form the Spencer Sisters Detective Agency (capitalizing on the fact that Victoria is often mistaken for Darby's sister as opposed to her mother) and start tackling a variety of cases in the fictional town of Alder Bluffs.